johnston9/shot-caller-production/README.md

 ### The Home Page

   This page is intended to primarily sell the product and is divided in three sections.
-Fisrt the landing page image which has links to the different information pages and a register link.
+First the landing page image which has links to the different information pages and a register link.
 Secondly a bullet point section giving an overview of the app.
 The last section has a brief summary of the Creative, Production and Budgeting features and when clicked on takes the user to that feature's information page.

 <h2 align="center">
 <img src="documentation/readme-images/home6.png" width="90%">